chrisconlin/Conlin_Latin102/composition1.md

 Cum: when
 Hercules: Nom, sg
 veniō, venīre, vēnī, ventus - to come.
 4th conjugation.
-We need the 3rd person, singular, imperfect, active, subjunctive (as it is occur at the same time as the independent). veniret
+We need the 3rd person, singular, pluperfect, active, subjunctive (as it is occur at the same time as the independent). venisset
 Oechaliam (accusative, sg)
 peto, petĕre, petivi, petitus: to seek, attack.
 We need the 3rd person, singular, perfect, active, indicative. petivit Iolen (in accusative)